murchandamus/bips/bip-update-process.md

 - The statuses: Active, Deferred, Rejected, Final, Replaced, and Obsolete are sunset
 - Many judgment calls required from BIP Editors were either reassigned to the Bitcoin community or the BIP champion
+- Tracking of adoption, acceptance, and community consensus is out of scope for the BIPs repository

 ## Copyright